rurounijones/rurounijones.github.com/source/_posts/2014-08-11-bayesian-filter-performance-in-ruby.markdown

 We then save the data to a file called "corpus".
 Note that since we are doing an operation that uses file I/O we can speed things up by creating one thread for "spam" and one for "ham".
-The GIL stops true multi-threading but we can still get a performance speed-up in this case.
+The GIL gets in the way a bit but still get a performance speed-up in this case.

 Since the original poster was talking about "Forum Threads" I decided to just parse the email body rather than everything including headers